ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 `dataset_full.csv` file.
 In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in `dataset_path`, with the number of simulations defined by `num_sim`.

-Following the recommended folder structure, the `test_data_loader` configuration for the example above will look like
+Following the recommended folder structure, the `test_data_loader` configuration for the example above looks as follows (although we have opted to not perform testing simultaneously here and set `testing` to false:
-this:

 ```json
 {